AudiusProject/hedgehog/README.md

 All third party javascript should be audited for localStorage access.
 If a library accesses localStorage and extracts all keys, it could present a possible data breach

-Email should be stored separately from auth artifacts.
+Email should be stored separately from auth artifacts in different tables.
 The table containing the authentication values should be independent with no relation to the table storing email addresses

 ## Usage